sergioabreu-g/hugo-minimalist-spa/README.md

 You can see a working website example using this theme [here](https://saggamedeveloper.github.io/Cafe-website-SPA/).

 # How to use (MUST READ!)
-This is not the usual Hugo theme you can download and start adding contents.
+This is not the usual Hugo theme you can download and startcolor1 = "#111111" #Background color of the header color2 = "#474747" #Background color of the navbar color3 = "black"   #Color of the text color4 = "#1f84b6" #Color of the social media icons color5 = "#FFB865" #Color of the social media icons on hover color6 = "white" #Color of the menu elements color7 = "#FFC98A" #Color of the menu elements on hover adding contents.
 Making it single page comes with some limitations you need to know before starting to build your website.